 Our Lettuce Salad with Strawberries is meant to be enjoyed on the day you make it.

-You can discard the lettuce leaves and just store the strawberries, sunflower seeds and dressing to add to fresh greens the following day.
+You can discard the leaves and just store the berries, sunflower seeds and dressing to add to fresh greens the following day.

 - Salad Spinner

 - 150 grams butter lettuce (1 small head of lettuce, approximately 5.3 ounces)

 - 250 grams strawberries (1 punnet plus a few extra to garnish, approximately 8.8 ounces)

 - 60 grams red onion, optional (half a red onion, approximately 2 ounces)